 8. Determine which faculty will serve on the Reading Committee as early in their program as possible.
 Students should work closely with this tentative Reading Committee in developing their dissertation proposal.

+Students should keep the Doctoral Program advised of their progress toward developing a dissertation proposal.
+When a student develops a formal dissertation proposal, the student should submit a copy of the proposal to the Doctoral Program Office.

-C. Dissertation Format Requirements
+C. Dissertation Formatting Requirements

 The Graduate School publishes a booklet, Style and Policy Manual for Theses and Dissertations, which outlines format requirements.
-This manual can be obtained from the Doctoral Program Office and should be read thoroughly before the student begins writing the dissertation.
+This manual can be obtained http://grad.uw.edu/for-students-and-post-docs/thesis-dissertation/etd-formatting-guidelines/ and should be read thoroughly before the student begins writing the dissertation.
 The dissertation must meet all format requirements before being accepted by the Graduate School.

 VII.
 GENERAL EXAMINATION